mohitpratap-singh/mohitpratap-singh/README.md

 ### Hi there 👋

+I'm Mohit Pratap singh💻

+👨‍🎓 Pursuing B.Tech in Computer Science and Engineering from UCER GREATER NOIDA

+About me 👀

+🎯 Web Developer

+❤️ Love to code
 <!--
 **mohitpratap-singh/mohitpratap-singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.